 Earn Points redeemable for cash at live games tables by using your Players Club card.
 Membership is free.
 Blackjack is a very popular and fun casino game where the players play against the dealer.
-Wagers are placed on player’s betting positions on the table.
+Wagers are placed on the player’s betting positions on the table.
 When betting is complete, the dealer gives each player two cards face up.
-The dealer also receives two cards, one face up and the other face down (referred to as hole cards).
+The dealer also receives two cards, one face up and the other face down (referred to as the hole card).
 The object of the game is to beat the dealer’s hand by having the player’s cards equal to or add up to as close to 21 as possible without going over (called busting).

 All Tens, Jacks, Queens and Kings are valued at ten.
 Aces count as either one or eleven.
 All other cards play at their face value.
-A Blackjack is made when the player receives and Ace and a Ten, Jack, Queen or King as their first two cards.
+A Blackjack is made when the player receives an Ace and a Ten, Jack, Queen or King as their first two cards.
 If a player has a Blackjack and the dealer does not, the player wins one and a half times their bet.
-If the dealer also have Blackjack, it is a standoff (called a push) and neither the player nor dealer wins.
+If the dealer also has a Blackjack, it is a standoff (called a push) and neither the player nor dealer wins.
 Then the player’s bet is returned to them.

-If, after the first two cards are dealt the total of the player’s cards are less than 21, the player can ask for as many cards as needed to get to 21 without going over.
+If, after the first two cards are dealt and the total of the player’s cards are less than 21, the player can ask for as many cards as needed to get to 21 without going over.
 The player signals they want another card by tapping the table and saying “hit”.

-Once the player is satisfied with their hand total, the player signals they don’t want and more cards by waving their hand over their cards and saying “stand” and waits for the outcome of the dealer’s hand.
+Once the player is satisfied with their hand total, the player signals they don’t want any more cards by waving their hand over their cards and saying “stand” and waits for the outcome of the dealer’s hand.

 The dealer must draw cards according to the following rule: A dealer will draw on 16 and stand on 17.
 This rule means that the dealer will take another card when their hand equals anything less than a hard 17.
-In the end, if a player’s card total is higher than the dealer without going over 21, they win double their wager.
+In the end, if a player’s card total is higher than the dealer’s hand without going over 21, they win double their wager.
 If the dealer’s hand exceeds 21 and a players hand is lower than 21, the player also wins as the dealer busts.

 If on the first two cards, a player thinks they can win with only one more card, they may place a wager equal to the amount of their original bet beside their bet saying “double”.
 This indicates to the dealer that a player is doubling down and will deal only one more card to complete a player’s hand.
 If a player wins, they will double the amount of their total bet.